dfredborg/AIDevelopmentWithoutFilters/common/Implementation.md

 ### Phase 5: Execution & Automation
 Enable triggering the processing logic.
 - Add a "Process" action to the Staging Page UI.
-- Create an Unbound Action in the API to allow the webshop to trigger processing immediately after upload.
+- Create an Bound Action in the API to allow the webshop to trigger processing immediately after upload.

 ## Technical Specifications